pypdfium2-team/ctypesgen/README.md

 ### System Dependencies

-ctypesgen depends on the presence of an external C pre-processor, by default GCC.
+ctypesgen depends on the presence of an external C pre-processor, by default `gcc` or `clang`, as available.
-You may specify an alternative pre-processor command using the `--cpp` option.
+Alternatively, you may specify a custom pre-processor command using the `--cpp` option (e.g. `--cpp "clang -E"` to always use clang).
-However, we are only testing with GCC at this time – others may or may not work.

 ### Tips & Tricks